extractumio/statum/README.md

 ## Command-Line Options:
 - `--today`: Only parse and import today's log files.
 - `--full`: Parse and import all available log files.
 If the tables already exist in the database, they will be dropped and recreated.
+- `--missing`: Incremental update of the database with the missing log files.
+This option is useful if you want to update the database with the latest log files without reprocessing the entire log files.

 ## Output:
 The script will process the log files and insert data into an SQLite3 database named `statum.db`.
 Two tables, namely `hits` and `ua`, will store the parsed data.